ilyamukhamedov/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This back-end project is focused on creating a server for the WTWR application.

-This authorizes users to log into their account so that they can post, delete, and like or unlike items.
+## Features

+- Implement a database for user accounts to enable logging in.
+- Enable registration so users can create an account.
+- Allow logged-in users to add, delete, like, or unlike cards, and change profile information.

 ## Running the Project